 Promote the use of ICTs to strengthen health care and public health services, with special efforts to reach citizens in remote and under-served areas in developing countries.

-Russian Federation, Government: Promote the use of ICTs to strengthen health care and public health services, with special efforts to reach citizens in remote and under-served areasin developing countries.
+Russian Federation, Government: Promote the use of ICTs to strengthen health care and public health services, with special efforts to reach citizens in remote and under-served areas especially in developing countries.

 Facilitate innovation and access to eHealth applications to support health professionals, improve local access to information, and enable the flow of information in health services and systems.

-Ensure public trust and confidence in eHealth, through collaboration and broad adoption of policies, regulation and other measures that address the concerns of the health sector, including those of a cross-border nature.
+Ensure public trust and confidence in eHealth, through collaboration and broad adoption of legislations, policies, regulations and other measures that address the concerns of the health sector, including those of a cross-border nature.

-Russian Federation, Government: Ensure public trust and confidence in eHealth, through collaboration and broad adoption of legislations, policies, regulations and other measures that address the concerns of the health sector, including those of a cross-border nature.
+Russian Federation, Government: Ensure public trust and confidence in eHealth, through international collaboration and broad adoption of legislations, policies, regulations and other measures that address the concerns of the health sector, including those of a cross-border nature.

 Integrate the use of ICTs in preparing for, sharing information on, and responding to disease outbreaks, disasters and other emergencies requiring inter-sectoral collaboration and exchange of information in real-time.

-Create effective funding mechanisms, business models and partnerships to accelerate and sustain eHealth efforts beyond pilot stages.
+Encourage to create effective funding mechanisms, business models and partnerships to accelerate and sustain eHealth efforts beyond pilot stages and ensure scalability.

 Enable access to the world’s medical knowledge through the use of ICTs.